rastapf/ssfs-spotcode-onebit/README.md

 ## Back end

-Develop using Ruby on Rails with SQLite as the database management system
+Developed using Ruby on Rails with SQLite as the database management system

-### Version
+### Versions

--Ruby 2.7.1
+* Ruby 2.7.1
--Rails 6.0.2.2
+* Rails 6.0.2.2

 ## Front end